-- (1) The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal year.
+(1) The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal year.
 These amounts equal the grant date fair value of shares of restricted stock, computed in accordance with FASB Accounting Standards Codification Topic 718.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2015 Annual Report on Form 10-K filed with the Commission on September 4, 2015 and such information is incorporated herein by reference. - (2) This column discloses the dollar value of all amounts earned by the director under our Amended Economic Value Added Plan for Non-Employee Members of the Board of Directors for performance in fiscal 2015 which were tied to incentive performance targets. - (3) Amounts in this column represent dividends paid on shares of unvested restricted stock previously granted to the directors, which dividends were not included in the grant date fair value calculation for the restricted stock awards noted in footnote (1) above.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2016 Annual Report on Form 10-K filed with the Commission on September 8, 2016 and such information is incorporated herein by reference.

+(2) To the extent amounts are awarded, this column discloses the dollar value of all amounts earned by the director under our Amended Economic Value Added Bonus Plan for Non-Employee Members of the Board of Directors for performance in fiscal 2016 which were tied to incentive performance targets.

+(3) Amounts in this column represent dividends paid on shares of unvested restricted stock previously granted to the directors, which dividends were not included in the grant date fair value calculation for the restricted stock awards noted in footnote (1) above.